CamilleScholtz/prt/README.md

 # prt

-CRUX port utility writtin in go, aiming to replace prt-get, ports, and some pkgutils.
+CRUX port utility writtin in go, aiming to replace prt-get, ports, and some pkgutils (on my machine).

 ## Difference from `prt-get`